anutron/behavior/Docs/Behavior.md

 Filter Plugins {#FilterPlugins}
 ====================================

 Filter Plugins are identical to regular filters with the exception that they are invoked only when the filter they are altering is invoked and always after that.
 Filters do not have any guarantee that they will be invoked in any given order, but plugins are always guaranteed to be invoked after the filter they reference.
+More specifically, they are always invoked after all the filters on an element are invoked.
+If an element has two filters (A and B) and each of these filters have plugins (A1 and B1) the invocation order will be A, B, A1, B1.

 ### Example

-	Behavior.defineGlobalPlugin('Mask', 'AlertOnMask', function(element, behaviorAPI){
-		var mask = element.retrieve('Mask'); //get the instance of the Mask class created in the Mask filter var aleter = function(){
-			alert('the mask is visible!');
+	Behavior.addFilter('Mask', function(element, api){
+		var maskInstance = new Mask(element);
+		//this is silly
+		var events = {
+			mouseover: maskInstance.show.bind(maskInstance),
+			mouseout: maskInstance.hide.bind(maskInstance)
 		};
-		mask.addEvent('show', alerter);
-		this.markForCleanup(element, function(){
-			mask.removeEvent('show', alerter);
+		element.addEvents(events);
+		api.onCleanup(function(){
+			element.removeEvents(events);
 		});
+		return maskInstance; //note that we return the instance!
 	});

+	Behavior.defineGlobalPlugin('Mask', 'AlertOnMask', function(element, api, maskInstance){
+		//also silly
+		var aleter = function(){ alert('the mask is visible!'); };
+		maskInstance.addEvent('show', alerter);
+		api.onCleanup(function(){
+			maskInstance.removeEvent('show', alerter);
+		});
+	});

 The above example is guaranteed to always run after the "Mask" filter.
 You can define a plugin for a plugin just as well; simply name the plugin as the first argument (you could create a plugin for the above example by making a plugin for "AlertOnMask").
+Plugin setup functions are passed not only the target element and the api object but also the instance returned by the filter they augment.

 [Options]: http://mootools.net/docs/core/Class/Class.Extras#Options
 [Events]: http://mootools.net/docs/core/Class/Class.Extras#Events
 [Behavior.Filter]: #Behavior.Filter
+[Behavior.API]: #Behavior.API